MicrosoftDocs/visualfsharpdocs/docs/conceptual/walkthrough-accessing-a-sql-database-by-using-type-providers-and-entities-[fsharp].md

 ```

 ## Updating the database
 To update the database, you use the Entity Framework classes and methods.
 You can use two types of data context with the SQLEntityConnection type provider.
 First, **ServiceTypes.SimpleDataContextTypes.EntityContainer** is the simplified data context, which includes only the provided properties that represent database tables and columns.
-Second, the full data context is an instance of the Entity Framework class **T:System.Data.Objects.ObjectContext**, which contains the method **M:System.Data.Objects.ObjectContext.AddObject(System.String,System.Object)** to add rows to the database.
+Second, the full data context is an instance of the Entity Framework class **System.Data.Objects.ObjectContext**, which contains the method **System.Data.Objects.ObjectContext.AddObject(System.String,System.Object)** to add rows to the database.
 The Entity Framework recognizes the tables and the relationships between them, so it enforces database consistency.

 #### To update the database